 - Eat non-breakfast food.
 A common complaint is that my clients don’t like traditional breakfast foods.
 If you prefer savory food, feel free to heat up leftovers for breakfast, make some soup or eat a sandwich instead.
 Who says you have to stick to eggs and pancakes?

 - Be active in the morning.
 It’s hard…so hard when the weather is cold and dark but once you get into the habit of going to the gym or even taking a walk in the morning, you may find yourself becoming deeply committed.
 Fueling before morning workouts is the key to having enough energy to power you through.
 If I don’t have a good breakfast I feel myself dragging through my workout.
 This gives me extra motivation to eat something light like green tea frozen yogurt breakfast cups so that I can have a productive weight-lifting workout at the gym.

 - Eat something…even a little something.
 Breakfast is a habit that you can form even if you aren’t naturally included to eat when you get up.
 Start with a bite or two of something that you enjoy and work up from there.
 The very act of eating gets digestive processed going so regularly preparing your body to expect food in the morning is important.
 It might take a few days or weeks but you’ll get there.

-- 1 frozen banana
+- 1 medium frozen banana (peel off)

 - 2 teaspoons matcha green tea powder

-- 1/8 cup shredded, unsweetened coconut flakes
+- 1/8 cup shredded unsweetened coconut flakes

-- In a food processor or blender, pulse all ingredients until completely smooth.
-Divide among a 12-cup muffin tin lined with paper cups.
-Sprinkle with coconut flakes and freeze 2 hours or more until completely set.
+- In a food processor or blender, pulse all ingredients (aside from coconut) until completely smooth.